questdb/questdb.io/docs/guides/v6-migration.md

 ### Table downgrade example

-This section illustrates how to revert transaction files to use a format used by QuestDB versions prior to 6.0.
+This section illustrates how to revert transaction files to a format used by QuestDB versions earlier than 6.0.
 Given storage directories for two table `example_table` and `sensors`:

 ```bash title="path/to/qdb"